Author: Andrew Spiers

 Hanworth Villa FC were founded in 1976.
 They played in various West London leagues, making their way up the football pyramid before being promoted to Division One of the Combined Counties League in 2002-03.
 The club were Combined Counties Premier Division North champions in 2021–22, earning promotion to the Isthmian League.

-You may notice a familiar name on the team sheet – Sam Merson.
-Sam is the son of former Arsenal legend Paul Merson who played two games for the club in 2019.
+You may notice some familiar name on the team sheets – Sam and Ben Merson and Harvey Rackley-Hayes.
+Sam and Ben are sons of former Arsenal legend Paul Merson who played two games for the club in 2019 whilst Harvey played in goal for the Moles for the past two season.

 Last Time Out